xecrets/xecrets/README.md

 but is now run and maintained by a different company.
 Here on github you'll find the third iteration, called Xecrets Ez and Xecrets Cli available at https://github.com/xecrets/xecrets-cli, fully compatible, but remade into something sleeker and slimmer for Windows, macOS and Linux with both a desktop app (Ez) and a fully featured command line.
-I am also still the custodian of the original version 1 source code, now named Xecrets File Encryption 1.7.x, available at https://github.com/xecrets/xecrets-file .
+I am also still the custodian of the original version 1 source code, now named Xecrets File Classic 1.7.x, available at https://github.com/xecrets/xecrets-file .

 I mostly work in C#/.NET and mostly with backend, although I've been known to do some things in JavaScript and React lately.